-Sadly, the gorgeous Galaxy Note 7 has been the focus of a massive recall.
-Now, replacement units have been catching fire and that’s forced Samsung to temporarily halt production.
+The gorgeous Galaxy Note 7 has been the focus of a massive recall.
+Replacement units have been catching fire and that forced Samsung to halt production.
 Samsung officially declared an end to the Note 7 in early October.

 “For the benefit of consumers’ safety, we stopped sales and exchanges of the Galaxy Note 7 and have consequently decided to stop production,” Samsung told Digital Trends in a statement.

 If you have a Galaxy Note 7, please return it immediately to the place where you purchased it.
 You are entitled to a full refund or an exchange for a replacement device of equal value, as per the Consumer Product Safety Commission’s recall.
 Please see our full guide on how to return your Note 7 here.
 The guide also includes recommendations of which device to buy instead.

 Problem: Exploding Note 7 is recalled

 A faulty battery cell causes Galaxy Note 7 phones to explode.
 There is a government recall.
 Please immediately return your Galaxy Note 7.
 See our full guide on how to return your Note 7 here.
 The guide also includes recommendations of which device to buy instead.

 Call or visit the place you bought the Note 7 from, whether it’s a carrier store or an online retailer, or you can call 1-800-SAMSUNG to initiate the recall process for your device.
 You’ll then have the option to opt for a Galaxy S7 Edge or S7 and replace any other Note 7 accessories you have — you’ll be refunded the price difference between devices.

 As a token of gratitude, the company is providing a $25 gift card when you use the exchange program.
 You can read more about the recall here.

 Problem: Phone crashes, freezes, reboots, or is completely bricked